 This prompts us to conclude that these ``bad" lattices are of rank $\ge 7$.
 But no database for $G$-lattices of rank $7$ was available when we wrote this article.
-Thus we construct these lattices ourselves in Section 4 and compute their unramified Brauer groups in Theorem \ref{t5.4}.
+Thus we construct these lattices ourselves in Section \ref{seC} and compute their unramified Brauer groups in Theorem \ref{t5.4}.
 So far all the ``bad" $G$-lattices are related to solvable groups $G$.
-At the end of Section 5, we construct $G$-lattices $M$ with ${\rm Br}_u(\bm{C}(M)^G) \neq 0$ and $G \simeq A_6$, the alternating group; such lattices are of rank $9$ (see Theorem \ref{t5.5}).
+In Section \ref{seA6}, we construct $G$-lattices $M$ with ${\rm Br}_u(\bm{C}(M)^G) \neq 0$ and $G \simeq A_6$, the alternating group; such lattices are of rank $9$ (see Theorem \ref{t7.1}).
 Remember Kunyavskii's Theorem that $B_0(G)=0$ for any non-abelian simple group $G$ \cite{Ku}.
-Thus the multiplicative nature of $\bm{C}(M)^G$ will add a new component to its unramified Brauer group, a phenomenon which we have encountered in Theorem \ref{t1.5} and Theorem \ref{t5.4} and Theorem \ref{t7.1}.
+Thus the multiplicative nature of $\bm{C}(M)^G$ will add a new component to its unramified Brauer group, a phenomenon which we have encountered in Theorem \ref{t1.5}, Theorem \ref{t5.4} and Theorem \ref{t7.1}.
 As a consequence, we also give a counter-example to Noether's problem for $N\rtimes A_6$ over $\bC$ where $N$ is some abelian group as in Section \ref{seA6}.